 Singapore is up next – You are able to get solemnised virtually now!

-Here's the breakdown - Pros and Cons of having a virtual wedding
+Here's the breakdown - Pros and Cons of having an epic virtual wedding

 Pros of having a virtual wedding: 2x the celebration!